 - A powerful interactive data visualization tool that allows you to explore your data in depth and communicate results to your stakeholders.

-Or even better, book a demo with us to see if it meets your needs.
+Contact us to schedule a conversation.
 SIS is complicated and kind of hard to explain in writing.

 The measures that SIS uses in its surveys and data collection tools are free or open source.
 You can copy and use them in your own systems as long as you comply with their licensing terms.
 The instruments we create ourselves can be copied and reused under Creative Commons licensing.
 SIS charges fees for the effort to code metadata and design visualizations in Power BI.
 Costs vary from about $100 upward per instrument depending on complexity.